ted-spence-avalara/developer-dot/avatax/dev-guide/getting-started-with-avatax/troubleshooting.md

             </tr>
             <tr>
                 <td>Ethernet Problems</td>
                 <td>Check the quality of your wiring and the auto-negotiate settings on your ethernet devices.
 Bad wiring or devices with mismatched speed settings are easy to overlook!
-You can run netstat -s on a windows machine or ifconfig -a on a linux machine to detect whether an unusual number of bad packets are coming through your network.
+You can run <code>netstat -s </code>on a windows machine or <code>ifconfig -a </code>on a linux machine to detect whether an unusual number of bad packets are coming through your network.
 If you have a performance mismatch, try checking with your network administrator to see if the cabling can be improved.</td>
             </tr>
             <tr>
                 <td>Host Files / IP Address Hardcoding / DNS Caching</td>